Patent licenser Helferich wins court round against New York Times, others

 "We do not foreclose an exhaustion defense that is tied to particular handset claims and targets particular content claims," the court said in its decision, calling the defense presented by the content companies a "broad-brush defense."

-Brian Buroker of Gibson Dunn, who argued for the New York Times, said that he was disappointed in the decision and that they were considering an appeal.

-Buroker also said that they had asked the U.S. Patent and Trademark Office to re-examine portions of six of the seven patents in the litigation.
-The USPTO tossed out many of the key claims, which, if upheld, would mean that they are invalid, he said.

-CBS declined comment.
 Representatives of Helferich, J.C.
 Penney Corp, G4 Media LLC and Bon-Ton could not immediately be reached for comment.
+The New York Times and CBS had no immediate comment.

 The case is Helferich Patent Licensing, LLC v.
 The New York Times Company, J.C.
 Penney Corp, G4 Media LLC, the Bon-Ton Stores and CBS Corp in the U.S. Court of Appeals for the Federal Circuit, No. 2014-1196.